“Certain flaws are necessary for the whole. It would seem strange if old friends lacked certain quirks.”

 When you do that other people’s expectations have less and less power over you and you take more charge of your life.

-Because by doing the right thing your self-esteem goes up and other people’s opinions about you and life will matter less to you.
+Because by doing the right thing your self-esteem and self-confidence goes up and other people’s opinions about you and life will matter less to you.

 You have become stronger, more certain in who you are and you are not so easily swayed by external forces.